William Ching

 William Brooks Ching (October 2, 1913 – July 1, 1989) was an American character actor who appeared in numerous films and on television during the later 1940s and 1950s.
-Ching may be best known for his supporting role in Rudolph Maté's 1950 film noir, D.O.A. along with his role as the overbearing boyfriend of Katharine Hepburn's character in George Cukor's 1952 comedy Pat and Mike.
+Ching may be best known for his supporting role in Rudolph Maté's 1950 film noir D.O.A. along with his role as the overbearing boyfriend of Katharine Hepburn's character in George Cukor's 1952 comedy Pat and Mike.

 Early years

 Ching was born in St. Louis and raised in New Orleans.
 During World War II, he served in the Coast Guard.

 Career

 Ching began his career as a professional singer, starring in a summer series at the Memphis Open Air Theater.
 He appeared in musical comedies such as Rodgers and Hammerstein's Allegro (1947).
 His first film role was in 1946.
 He signed with Republic Pictures in 1947, and for the next dozen years, acted mostly in Westerns and dramas.
 Ching declined to change his name at the time of his move to films, though it might give the mistaken impression that he was of Asian descent.

 He appeared in the Randolph Scott Western Tall Man Riding (1955).
 The same year, Ching was cast as Clint Allbright on CBS's Our Miss Brooks.
-In 1958, he played murderer Glenn McKay in the Perry Mason episode, "The Case of the Corresponding Corpse".
+In 1958, he played Glenn McKay in the Perry Mason episode, "The Case of the Corresponding Corpse".
 His last major acting credit was in a 1959 episode of the television series 77 Sunset Strip.